Do you want to light a fuse in your script so that your reader just has to read on and discover how the tale turns out?

 When Ned accepts his old friend’s request and leaves the safety of Winterfell, his fate becomes irrevocably tied with Robert’s.

-In the book Misery, the writer Paul Sheldon bludgeon’s his captor to death with his typewriter.
+In the book and movie Misery, the main character Paul Sheldon bludgeons his captor to death with his typewriter.

-Almost all the story events in both stories from the inciting incident onwards build towards these shocking (and inevitable) climaxes.
+Almost all the story events in both stories from the inciting incident onwards build towards these shocking (and inevitable) elements and climaxes.

 5. Force Your Hero To React to the Inciting Incident

-A successful inciting incident throws the life of your hero out of balance because they have to react.
-It is simply impossible for your hero to go on with their normal lives.
+A successful inciting incident throws the life of your main subject out of balance because they have to react or take action.
+It is simply impossible for your main hero to go on with their normal life after the moment of the inciting incident.

 How can Peter Parker continue to be a normal school boy when he’s got the skills to fight crime and get Mary Jane/Gwen Stacy?